Gradient Schr\"odinger Operators, Manifolds with Density and applications: Gradient Schr o dinger operators

-We continue characterizing stable gradient Schr\"{o}dinger operators by a variation of an argument of Fischer-Colbrie and Schoen.
+We continue by characterizing stable gradient Schr\"{o}dinger operators in terms of solutions to the equation $L_\phi u = -\lambda _1 ^\phi (\Sigma)$ by a variation of an argument of Fischer-Colbrie and Schoen.
 T. Colding and W. Minicozzi \cite{TColWMin12a,TColWMin12b} proved a particular case of the following result in the context of stable self-shrinkers.
-We will prove here the general version.
+We will prove here the general version that will be important in what follows.

 \begin{lemma} Let $(\Sigma ,g)$ be a complete manifold and $\phi \in C^\infty (\Sigma)$.
 Then, the following statements are equivalents: